 Key Stage 3

 In Years 7, 8 and 9 we aim for a broad curriculum.
 We want our students to have the opportunity to experience many of the subjects on offer to them in KS4.
 We value the skills obtained from creative subjects and nearly a third of a Key Stage 3 student timetable is made up of the creatives – Art, Computing, Dance, Drama, Music, PE and Technology.
 All students have swimming lessons throughout KS3 and we have the benefit of a shared pool with AGS to facilitate this.
 Our Year 7 students learn three languages – French, German and Spanish and choose two of these to continue with in Year 8 and Year 9.
-In Science, our students will start learning GCSE material just before Christmas as this ensures they can cover the content to an appropriate depth by the end of Year 11.
+In Science, our students will start learning GCSE material just before Christmas of Year 9 as this ensures they can cover the content to an appropriate depth by the end of Year 11.
 It also gives them an opportunity to appreciate the three separate sciences before starting Y10.

 Our Learning for Life (L4L) programme delivers areas of the curriculum that are not covered by academic subjects as well as complementing some of the skills they will learn in their other lessons.
 It allows us to cover Relationships and Sex Education (RSE), Spiritual, Moral, Social and Cultural development, British Values and Careers education.
 Throughout our L4L curriculum we aim to create confident, resilient individuals capable of making informed decisions and making the most of opportunities that will help them to live happy, healthy lives.